SSDBM/2023/index.md

 ## Announcements

 - Call for Papers is announced!
 [Please see this page](calls.html) for full details.
-- More information coming soon!
+- Please submit your paper [here](https://easychair.org/conferences/?conf=ssdbm2023).

 ## News and Highlights

+- The best papers will be considered for publication in Distributed and Parallel Databases (DAPD).
 - Regular, short and demo papers will be accepted in the research track.
+All papers will appear in the proceedings to be published by ACM ICPS.

 ## Conference Officers